 - When in doubt, only shop with brands that are transparent, offer safer alternatives, and do additional testing to make sure harmful ingredients like heavy metals and parabens aren’t in the raw materials or finished products.

-Safer Brands I’ve Tested and Trust
+Safer Brands I Trust

 The good news is that with increased awareness around the topic, safer products are more accessible than ever before.
 It doesn’t mean you have to make everything from scratch or rely solely on vinegar and lemon juice for all your household cleaning needs either.
 Brands like Beautycounter, Better Life, and Branch Basics are part of a greater mission to make safer products accessible to the masses.

 When swapping out your cleaners and other household products for non-toxic products, here are some of my favorite safer brands I recommend.